 Ascent 456 m, descent 441 m

 For the first time in a long time, there was no rain during the night, which we took as a good sign.
-The tent was dry when we packed it away, and we had our muesli sitting on the concrete kerb, with my gluey shoes waiting to be pressed into position.
+The tent was dry when we packed it away, and we had our muesli sitting on the kerb near the sanitaires, with my gluey shoes waiting to be pressed into position.

 On our way back to town for coffee, we went against the tide of pilgims coming along the levée bank, most of whom were wading along between two poles as if walking were an unnatural act that required special equipment.